 All legitimate expenditure necessarily incurred on Trust business should be paid in line with local practice, via the local payroll system with tax deducted at source.
 We cannot advise on tax issues so any queries on these arrangements should be taken up with the host trust or HMRC and / or personal tax advisers.
 On no account must subsistence claims include the provision of alcohol.

 NHS Trusts can indemnify Chairs and Non-executive Directors who have ‘acted honestly and in good faith’ against personal liability incurred whilst carrying out their duties.
 This indemnity may also be extended to individual members of committees with delegated powers to make decisions or take actions on behalf of the board.

-Non-executive directors can resign at any time by giving notice in writing to their chair or NHS Improvement.
-Where possible, chairs should first liaise with the relevant executive regional managing director within NHS Improvement and non-executive directors to agree a leaving date.
+Non-executive directors can resign at any time by giving notice in writing to their chair or NHS England.
+Where possible, chairs should first liaise with the relevant executive regional director within NHS England and non-executive directors to agree a leaving date.
 It is also helpful for us to understand the reason for the resignation in case there are any issues that should be addressed.

 Suspension and removal from office

 We have the power to suspend or remove Chairs of Integrated Care Boards (ICBs) and Chairs and Non-executive Directors of NHS Trusts from office.